• Tour Length: 8 Days /7 Nights

 - Tips

-- Visas to Tanzania and items of a personal nature and any other extras not detailed in the above itinerary.
+- Items of a personal nature and any other extras not detailed in the above itinerary